escotoj/ReactionApp/README.md

 Email: j.escoto@gmail.com
 GitHub: [escotoj](https://github.com/escotoj)

 ### TODO

 - CHECK - timestamps in the models, and update route in the controller Reactiongid.
 - TEST ROUTES - `ONLY ROUTES THAT WORK - GET AND POST FOR BOTH USER AND THOUGHTS, post only works once every other route does not work yet)`
 - USER AND THOUGHT PUT ROUTES NEED WORK
+  [
+  USER ROUTES
+- getUsers `Good`
+- getSingleUser `Good`
+- createUser `Good`
+- deleteUser `GOOD`
+- updateUser `untested`
+- addFriend `untested`
+- removeFriend `untested`

+THOUGHT ROUTES
+- getThoughts`Good`
+- getSingleThought `Good`
+- createThought `Good`
+- deleteThought `** HITS BUT DOES NOT UPDATE DATEBASE **`
+- updateThought `untested`
+- postReaction `untested`
+- deleteReaction `untested`
+]

 - REACTION NEEDS WORK
 - FRIENDS NEEDS WORK
 - userroutes.js friend route

 ### DONE

 - FINISH ADDING ALL ROUTES
 - ADDED (User Controllers code)
 - Completed the Thought controller
 - FIXed Reactions.js and merge it to Thought.js
   (This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.)
 - ADD full REAME
 - get mongoDB connected `+`
 - API routes for user and thought

 ## CODE NEEDED FOR SERVER

 - brew services restart mongodb-community
 - brew services stop mongodb-community@6.0

 brew services start mongodb-community@6.0 (gives error regarding bootstrap)

 sudo brew services start mongodb-community@6.0 - server running with no auth